 READ MORE: Wānaka Itinerary: How to Spend Three – Seven Days in Wanaka

 I’m not entirely sure when the best time to visit the Blue Pools is (in terms of photos) but we were there at around 9 am (in mid November) and the light was pretty good.
 Obviously it won’t look as good on a grey day, but I’m sure it’s still worth a visit.
+We also visited in May (late morning) and the light was good although some parts were in shadows.

 Getting to the Blue Pools Track